Dickinson impresses as No. 3 Michigan routs No. 9 Iowa 79-57 - WTMJ

 POLL IMPLICATIONS

 At this point, Michigan might be able to lose a game without dropping.
-The No. 4, 5, 6 and 7 teams all have at least five losses.
+The No. 4, 5, 6 and 7 teams all have six losses.
 Iowa may drop out of the top 10 — but the Hawkeyes do have another chance this week to earn a marquee win.

 UP NEXT